OpenGATE/opengate/docs/source/user_guide/user_guide_advanced.rst

 Method 2 can be used when a user wants to use OptiGAN in a file outside their main simulation file.
 In this case, the ``root_file_path`` must be set to the path of the root file obtained from the simulation.

-Workflow of OptiGAN Module in Gate 10
+Workflow of OptiGAN module in Gate 10
 -------------------------------------
 .. image:: ../figures/optigan_working.png